taroshg/chess-board-detection/README.md

     - image is of size 320x320 or higher
 - Label the board using labelbox
     - Board labelers need to ensure that order of points should be (a8, h8, h1, a1)
-        - labeling this way skews the board in the same orientation everytime.
+        - labeling this way warps the board in the same orientation everytime.
         - during training the model will learn the order which outputs correct orientation during inferance.